 Since 1969, the nonprofit National Consumer Law Center® (NCLC®) has worked for economic justice for lowincome and other disadvantaged people in the U.S. through policy analysis and advocacy, publications, litigation, and training.
 The NCLC's Student Loan Borrower Assistance Project provides information about student loan rights and responsibilities for borrowers and advocates.
-We also seek to increase public understanding of student lending issues and to identify policy solutions to promote access to education, lessen student debt burdens, and make loan repayment more manageable. © Copyright 2021, National Consumer Law Center, Inc. All rights reserved.
+We also seek to increase public understanding of student lending issues and to identify policy solutions to promote access to education, lessen student debt burdens. and make loan repayment more manageable.